No ratings yet

 Author The Carefree Kitchen

-Brie and fig crostini is a quick fall appetizer that is easy to make for any size crowd.
-Toasted brie cheese crostini slices are topped with honey caramelized figs, prosciutto, and fresh arugula for the perfect combination of flavors.
+This fig crostini recipe is a quick brie cheese appetizer that is easy to make for any size crowd.
+Toasted baguette slices are topped with honey caramelized figs, prosciutto, and fresh arugula for the perfect combination of flavors.

 Prep: 10 minutes